Visited: June 1999

 We kept walking cautiously for two hours before finally reaching the point where it was too risky to continue.
 Walking in the area surrounded with meters of soil, covered with ashes from the last volcano eruption, is an incredible experience.

-Chocolate Hills are a formation of more than 10,000 symmetrical hills, up to 50 meters high on the island of Bohol, that turn brown during the dry season.
+The Chocolate Hills are a formation of more than 10,000 symmetrical hills, up to 50 meters high, on the island of Bohol that turn brown during the dry season.
+This unique landscape has become a major landmark of the Philippines.

-I conversed with a local fisherman, who offered me the use of his personal canoe to discover the island from the sea.
-It took me about half a day to paddle around it.
+I agreed with a local fisherman to use of his personal canoe to discover the island from the sea.
+He gave me some basic instructions and warned me about shallow spots and hidden rocks.
+It took me about half a day to paddle around Malapascua Island, giving me a chance to enjoy the peaceful scenery and watch local life from the water.

-In the evening, she set up a modest table adorned with plastic chairs outside her home, generously serving fish in coconut sauce, rice and salad.
-The large portions were delicious, inexpensive and memorable.
+In the evening, she set up a simple table outside and served generous portions of fish in coconut sauce, rice, and salad.
+The food was delicious, cheap, and memorable.

-During a month and a half, I thoroughly explored the Philippines, visiting multiple islands, using various forms of transport, participating in a wide range of activities, and encountering welcoming people from rural and urban areas.
+During a month and a half, I thoroughly explored the Philippines, visiting multiple islands and using various forms of transport.
+I also participated in a wide range of activities and met welcoming people from both rural and urban areas.

 From beautiful beaches with clear blue water and palm trees, to thousands of years old mystic rice terraces and underground caves to perfectly shaped volcanos, huge shopping malls and diversified night life … the Philippines have it all.

-A significant drawback of the country is the elevated crime rate, numerous pickpockets and general pollution feeling in Manila.
-Such situations are not common in other countries Southeastern Asia.
+A significant drawback of the country is the elevated crime rate, numerous pickpockets and general pollution feeling in Manila

-I am happy to have visited the Philippines before natural disasters, overpopulation and tourist boom will significantly transform the country.
+I’m glad I visited the Philippines before natural disasters, overpopulation and too many tourists will change it for the worse.